butcherg/wavedcc/README.md

 ## License

 All code in this repository is Copyright 2021 by Glenn Butcher, all rights reserved.
 However, I sanction its use under the terms of the GPL 3.0 License.

+There's an exception, for pigpio_errors.h.
+It's really just a reorganization of the libpigpio error constants into a table, along with their explanatory prose, and a lookup function for the table.
+In the spirit of the libpigpio project, I release that file into the public domain.

 Have Fun!